Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Derivation of the axisymmetric Navier--Stokes equations with swirl in

-We first derive the generalized Navier--Stokes equations.
-In \cite{HouZhang2022a,HouZhang2022b}, we performed numerical study of the finite time self-similar blowup of the axisymmetric Euler equations with no swirl in $3$ and higher space dimensions for $C^\alpha$ initial vorticity for a wide range of $\alpha$.
+In this section, we derive the axisymmetric Navier--Stokes equations with swirl in both odd and even dimensions.
+A natural way to extend the 3D axisymmetric Navier--Stokes equations to the $n$-dimensional axisymmetric Navier--Stokes equations is to use spherical coordinates in $\R^{n-1}$.
+In \cite{HouZhang2024}, we performed numerical study of the finite time self-similar blowup of the axisymmetric Euler equations with no swirl in three and higher space dimensions using $C^\alpha$ initial vorticity for a wide range of $\alpha$.
+Denote by ${\bf x} = (x_1,x_2,\cdots,x_{n-1},z)$.
 We first define the $n$-dimensional cylindrical unit vectors